jmaxsfu/popjournal-deploy/pages/05.issue05/15.fhss-en/default.md

 subtitle: 'A Conversation'
 license: 'CC BY-SA 2.5 CA'
 doi: '10.54590/pop.2023.xxx'
-date: 30-09-2023
+date: 01-10-2023
 author:
-- name: 'Canadian Federation for the Social Sciences and Humanities'
+- name: 'Federation for the Social Sciences and Humanities'
   email: 'hpaveck@federationhss.ca'
 abstract: ''
-deck: 'Five organizations representing knowledge networks, research libraries, and publishing platforms joined the Federation of Humanities and Social Sciences to review the present and the future of open access – in policy and in practice – in Canada'
+deck: 'Five organizations representing knowledge networks, research libraries, and publishing platforms joined the Federation of Humanities and Social Sciences to review the present and the future of open access—in policy and in practice—in Canada'
 ---

 *This piece by the Federation for the Humanities and Social Sciences was previously published in
-<a href="https://www.socialsciencespace.com/2023/05/open-access-in-the-humanities-and-social-sciences-in-canada-a-conversation/">Social Science Space</a> on May 10, 2023 and on the <a href="https://ospolicyobservatory.uvic.ca/2023/05/17/open-access-in-the-humanities-and-social-sciences-in-canada-a-conversation/">Open Scholarship Policy Observatory</a> on May 17, 2023.*
+<a href="https://www.socialsciencespace.com/2023/05/open-access-in-the-humanities-and-social-sciences-in-canada-a-conversation/">Social Science Space</a> on May 10, 2023 and on the <a href="https://ospolicyobservatory.uvic.ca/open-access-in-the-humanities-and-social-sciences-in-canada-a-conversation/">Open Scholarship Policy Observatory</a> on May 17, 2023.*

 <hr class="break">